SRocken/Spotify-Podcast-Automation/README.md

     * MY_EMAIL
     * TO_EMAIL

-* Step 4: Complete the one-time Podcast Automation App Activation & run locally
+* Step 4: Complete the one-time Podcast Automation App Activation & run the app locally

         FLASK_APP=web_app flask run
     Once your web browser opens, navigate to the provided link and follow the instructions.
 You can run the app locally after the initial authorization using the following script: